SimbaBlock/slppp/slppp-contract.md

 ### Create - Create Contract Transaction Outputs

-This is the first transaction which defines the properties, metadata and contract self.
+This transaction defines the properties, metadata and contract self.
 ```
-The contract is identified by sha256 the create contract transaction outputscript which is referred as `contract_id(32 bytes)`.
+The contract is identified by sha256 the transaction outputscript which is referred as `contract_id(32 bytes)`.
 ```

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.